TaxManDan/CSE310/README.md

 The tool mainly used to create this program was Visual Studio Code.

-Python is a programming language that can be used for a vareity of tasks including mathematics, software developing, and scripting.
+The programming language used in this program was Python that has a vareity of use cases including mathematics, software developing, and scripting.

 # Useful Websites